The Church of Jesus Christ of Latter-day Saints in South Dakota: Missions

 The former South Dakota Rapid City Mission was renamed the North Dakota Bismarck Mission in 2015.

 Temples

 As of May 2021, congregations in the Sioux Falls South Dakota and the Sioux City Iowa stakes are in the Winter Quarters Nebraska Temple district.
 Congregations in the Rapid City South Dakota and the two North Dakota stakes shown above are in the Bismarck North Dakota Temple district.

+On April 6, 2025, President Russell M. Nelson announced a temple would be constructed in Rapid City.